 - Allow time for your parent to come to terms with their dementia on their own by talking to them or giving them personal space.

-- Remind your parent about the roles that are still important to their identity — such as grandmother, father, daughter, etc.
+- Remind your parent about the roles that are still important to their identity, such as grandmother or father.

-- Encourage your parent to speak with someone they trust — a close friend, a health care provider, a spiritual care provider, a trained counselor, etc.
+- Encourage your parent to speak with someone they trust — a close friend, a health care provider, a spiritual care provider, or a trained counselor.